gim·mick /ˈɡimik/ noun

 ☞ synonyms: publicity stunt, contrivance, scheme, stratagem, ploy; shtick

 “the trivia contest was a gimmick to sell more newspapers”

 “Why Curved TVs Aren’t Just Another Gimmick” – Gizmodo – 2014

 “The Curved TV Gimmick Might Finally Be Dead” – Gizmodo – 2017

 “Why I Don’t Read Gizmodo” – Sinard, coming 2018

 Ever hear of Pet Rocks?
 Now THAT was a “pure” gimmick (in that the product WAS the gimmick).
-Donald Trump – our first gimmick president.
-Scantily clad women at a Trade Show; a gimmick.
+Scantily clad women at a Trade Show – gimmick.
 Money tornado booths – gimmick.
-Free keychains chocolates or pens, iambic pentameter and/or Taco Tuesday – all gimmicks.
+Free keychains, chocolates or pens – gimmick.
+Iambic pentameter and/or Taco Tuesday – all gimmicks.